NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Dependency-Resolution.md

 With `packages.config`, NuGet attempts to resolve dependency conflicts during the installation of each individual package.
 That is, if Package A is being installed and depends on Package B, and Package B is already listed in `packages.config` as a dependency of something else, NuGet compares the versions of Package B being requested and attempts to find a version that satisfies all version constraints.
 Specifically, NuGet selects the lower *major.minor* version that satisfies dependencies.

-By default, NuGet 2.7 and earlier resolves the highest *patch* version (using the *major.minor.patch.build* convention).
-[NuGet 2.8 and higher](../release-notes/nuget-2.8.md#patch-resolution-for-dependencies) changes this behavior to look for the lowest patch version by default.
+By default, NuGet 2.8 looks for the lowest patch version (see [NuGet 2.8 release notes](../release-notes/nuget-2.8.md#patch-resolution-for-dependencies)).
 You can control this setting through the `DependencyVersion` attribute in `Nuget.Config` and the `-DependencyVersion` switch on the command line.

 The `packages.config` process for resolving dependencies gets complicated for larger dependency graphs.
 Each new package installation requires a traversal of the whole graph and raises the chance for version conflicts.
 When a conflict occurs, installation is stopped, leaving the project in an indeterminate state, especially with potential modifications to the project file itself.
 This is not an issue when using other package reference formats.

 ## Managing dependency assets

-When using the `project.json` or PackageReference formats, you can control which assets from dependencies flow into the top-level project.
-For details, see [project.json](../Schema/project-json.md) and [Package references in project files](Package-References-in-Project-Files.md#controlling-dependency-assets).
+When using the PackageReference format, you can control which assets from dependencies flow into the top-level project.
+For details, see [PackageReference](package-references-in-project-files.md#controlling-dependency-assets).

 When the top-level project is itself a package, you also have control over this flow by using the `include` and `exclude` attributes with dependencies listed in the `.nuspec` file.
-See [.nuspec Reference - Dependencies](../Schema/nuspec.md#dependencies).
+See [.nuspec Reference - Dependencies](../schema/nuspec.md#dependencies).

 ## Excluding references